christianryding/bettingadviser/README.md

 - Password for Pinnacle
 - E-mailaddress to send from
 - Password for E-mailaddress to send from
-- E-mailaddresses to send to
+- E-mailaddresses to send to (multiple addresses can be given)

 Example given:
 ```java